Skip to content

 ConnectorCare and Health Connector plans

+Use the official ConnectorCare plans page before choosing a plan.
 ConnectorCare may not be available if you qualify for MassHealth, Medicare, or another public health insurance program, or if you have access to affordable and comprehensive employer coverage.
-A plan may also look cheap but not include your preferred doctor or hospital.
-Check networks, prescriptions, and total costs before you choose.

 Health Safety Net when insurance is not in place